Jamie95187/BankTechTest/README.md

 ## Overview

 Users are able to make transactions from their accounts.
-They can deposit and withdraw money from their accounts.
-They are able to display their balance inside the command line.
+They can deposit and withdraw money from their accounts and are able to display their balance inside the command line.
 They can view a number of recent transactions they have made.

 ## Specification